rms-support-letter/rms-support-letter.github.io/README.md

 - **Telegram:** https://t.me/free_rms

 ## Contact
-If you are a member of the press, a youtuber, or representing other news outlets, you can cotact us under this email:
+If you are a member of the press, a youtuber, or representing other news outlets, you can contact us under this email:
 - rms-support-letter@protonmail.com

 ## Licensing